zBrainiac/docker-airflow/README.md

     AIRFLOW_CONN_FS_CONN: fs://airflow:airflow@?path=%2Ftmp%2Fdata%2F # will NOT show up in Admin > Connection UI
 ```

-## docker-compose modifications: add proxy for Airflow DockerOperator
+## docker-compose modifications to add a proxy between Docker and Airflow DockerOperator
-Besides, the standard _docker-compose_ file (current version 2.2.3) you need a proxy (socat lib.) to invoke docker.sock the containerized tasks in Airflow DockerOperator.
+Besides, the standard _docker-compose_ file (current version 2.2.3) you need to add a proxy (socat lib.) to invoke via `docker.sock` the containerized tasks from the Airflow DockerOperator.
-I have socat in an additional container to the end of the _docker-compose_ file.
+I have added _socat_ [socat - getting started](https://www.redhat.com/sysadmin/getting-started-socat) in an additional container to the end of the _docker-compose_ file.

 ```
   docker-proxy: